nus-cs2113-AY2021S1/tp/docs/team/ameliatyr.md

 ### Contributions to documentation
 * In the UG, my contributions are all the bunny related commands, the divider command and the help command.
        * this included the formatting and expected out puts under those segments
-* I also did up the QNA, Glossary, and the bunny segments of the command summary table.
+* I also did the Glossary, and the bunny segments of the command summary table.

 ### Contributions to the DG
 * For the DG, I did the explanations for all the bunny related commands, the divider command explanation and some miscellaneous components (miscellaneous components refer to sections in the intro where we did it together and one person pasted it into the markdown from google docs so I do not take full credit for those).